Traversing Big Sky Country through the millenia.

 Later, the Sioux, Blackfeet, Crow, Hidatsa, Shoshone, Lakota, Dakota, Nez Perce, Bannock, Arapaho, Salish, Cheyenne, Gros Ventre, Cree, and Assiniboine would all use an area along the Old North Trail near Three Forks as seasonal hunting grounds.
 The Madison Pushkin (buffalo jump) was used for a period of 2,000 years, by the Shoshone and others, to harvest “Bo-shoen,” the lifeblood of the plains Indians.

+Individuals with an adventurous spirit, physical grit, and determination to see a journey to its end have always punctuated the area now known as Montana.
 These standouts through time continue to inspire outdoor adventurers hoping to capture some of the rugged, wild experience of those who charted the way.
 Although things have changed since the inaugural inspirational events, we can still have wild experiences in our modern physical endeavors.

 Madison Buffalo Jump: 1,750-2,000 Years Ago